 There is definitely no shortage of shopping in the area either.
 Two of the most popular destinations for shopping aficionados are the Shops at Legacy and the Shops at Willow Bend, each offering hundreds of stores and modern shopping experiences.
 No matter the brand you are sure to find it here.

 And finally, for all you history buffs, there is the Interurban Railway Museum which is home to some of the most iconic trains in American history and offers a rich learning experience for the young and old.

 Is Plano, TX Right for you?

 Plano, TX is one of the most interesting destinations in the country thanks to its relative affordability, high quality of life offered, and proximity to downtown Dallas.
 It is a great place to live, work and to raise a family safely all while still remaining close to the urban mecca that is Dallas, TX.
-We hope we have addressed some of the questions you had regarding Plano and helped to make your decision a little bit easier.
+We hope we have addressed some of the questions you had regarding a long distance move to Plano and helped to make your decision a little bit easier.